Batcache: New WordPress Caching Plugin

 Why use Batcache?

-Andy Skelton, creator of Batcache explains that WP-Super-Cache is good for anyone with a single web server with a writable wp-content/cache directory, but in enterprises with multiple servers that don’t share disk space, Batcache comes in useful where you can’t or won’t use file-based caching.
+directory, but in enterprises with multiple servers that don’t share disk space, Batcache comes in useful where you can’t or won’t use file-based caching.

 By default it looks for URLs that receive more than two hits from unrecognized users in two minutes.
 When a URL’s traffic crosses that threshold, Batcache caches the document for five minutes.
 You can configure these numbers any way you like, or turn off traffic metering and send documents right to the cache.

 Once a document has been cached, it is served to eligible visitors until it expires.
 This is one place where Batcache is different.
 Most other caches delete cached documents as soon as the underlying data changes.
-Batcache doesn’t care if it’s serving old data because “old” is relative (and configurable).
+Batcache doesnt care if its serving old data because old is relative (and configurable).

 Some people may see older pages when they have not interacted with your web site before.
 However, once they have logged in or left a comment they will always get fresh pages.